j0j032/OC-Dev-JS-P12_SportSee-Front/README.md

 ### 1. With a provisory backend by running:

 ### `npm start`
-**1.Note that you should lauch the backend micro api before by following the steps here:** https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard
+**a.Note that you should lauch the backend micro api before by following the steps here:** https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

-**2.You'll be connected with user 12(karl) on [http://localhost:3000](http://localhost:3000)**
+**b.You'll be connected with user 12(karl) on [http://localhost:3000](http://localhost:3000)**

+### 2. With a mocked Api by running:

+### `npm run mockedApi`
+**You'll be connected with user 18(Cecilia) on [http://localhost:3001](http://localhost:3001)**

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+So if using provisory backend Open [http://localhost:3000](http://localhost:3000) or if using mocked api [http://localhost:3001](http://localhost:3001) to view it in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### 2. With a mocked Api by running:

-### `npm run mockedApi`
-**You'll be connected with user 18(Cecilia) on [http://localhost:3001](http://localhost:3001)**

 ## Docs
 **To generate jsdoc:**